joebowbeer/crossplane-function-pythonic/README.md

 region = request['observed']['composite']['resource']['spec']['region']
 ```
 Getting values from free form map and list values will not throw
-errors for keys that do not exist, but will return an empty placeholder
+errors for keys that do not exist, but will return an unknown placeholder
 which evaluates as False.
 For example, the following will evaluate as False
 with a just created RunFunctionResponse message:
 ```python